Trudeau's retaliatory tariffs may threaten recreational boating in Canada | CBC News

 "Canadian dealers are already cancelling orders and bracing for a sales downturn."

-In the Maritimes, where there are more than 4,000 people employed in the recreational boating industry, people are already bracing for a downturn according to Patricia Nester, executive director of the Atlantic Marine Trades Association/Boating Atlantic.
+In the Maritimes, where there are more than 4,000 people employed in the recreational boating industry, people are already bracing for a downturn according to Patricia Nelder, executive director of the Atlantic Marine Trades Association/Boating Atlantic.

-"One of our members wrote to me and he feels that if the 10 per cent tariff goes through it will have a drastic effect on his business since all his new boats that he's selling come from the U.S."
+"One of our members wrote to me and he feels that if the 10 per cent tariff goes through it will have a drastic effect on his business since all his new boats that he's selling come from the U.S," said Nelder, who's from Martins River, N.S.

-Nester said the majority of recreational boats sold in the Maritimes are imported from the U.S.
+Nelder said the majority of recreational boats sold in the Maritimes are imported from the U.S.

 She says the recreational boating industry is already facing enough challenges thanks to a perfect storm of factors — tariffs on both side of the border, volatile aluminum prices and a weakening exchange rate with the U.S. — that stand to spark a significant spike in prices for imported American vessels.